OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 # Interest Groups

-## Application Support (AIASP) - Open for Fall '25
+## Application Support (AIASP) - Open for Fall '26
 In the Fall 2022 application cycle, we launched the Artificial Intelligence Application Support Program (AIASP), a service run by volunteer graduate students in our school to assist folks historically underrepresented in the field as they apply to AI graduate programs (M.S./Ph.D.) at OSU!
 You can find more info [here](https://www.aigsa.club/aiasp).

-## Reading Group: Abstractions in Decision Making

-Discover the power of abstractions in decision making!

-Join our reading group as we delve into state and action abstractions in both discrete and continuous spaces.
-We will explore topics such as bisimulation metrics, homomorphisms, and options frameworks.
-We also have exciting invited talks planned from experts in the field.

-We will have our reading groups on Thursdays from 5-6 PM with food provided.
+## Recurring Events

+This year, we are going to be offering three recurring events as listed below.
+For more information, so the Events Schedule and click on the event you are interested in.
+Hope to see you there! :)

+### Bi-Weekly Grad Student Talks
+  - Every other Wednesday from 12-1 in KEC 1001 starting October 1st.
+### Bi-Weekly Current Events Chat & Dinner
+  - Every other Wednesday from 5-6 in KEC 1114 starting October 8st.
+### Weekly Coffee & Bagel Study Hours
+  - Every Monday from 10:30-12:30 in KEC 1114 starting September 29th.

 [Tentative Schedule](https://docs.google.com/document/d/1KI_hMutJ5p3e3zgym5kDPwyfMlAYPhlKcKfb17tQGGM/edit?usp=sharing)

-More info can be found in the AIGSA Discord Channel #abstractions-in-decision-making.
+For updates on events, and questions, please post in the general channel on the [Discord.](https://discord.gg/wGrtzFM8sJ)

 ---